rhaslund/labguides/vbr-9.5u3/module-p/content.md

 23. [] Keep the default settings and click the **Next** button on the **Port Configuration** step.
 24. [] Keep the default settings and click the **Next** button on the **Data Locations** step.
 24. [] Keep the default settings and click the **Install** button on the **Ready to install** step.
+> **Important: The installation will take about 30 minutes.
+Please continue with the next lab exercises, you will come back to complete it in a later step.

 25. [] Minimize the **Remote Desktop Connection** window.

 ===